Penson122/git-tutorial/tutorial/worksheet.md

   * `Authenticate Git` - `Y` (Terminal User Interfaces will use Y for Yes and N for No when asking questions)
   * `Login with a web browser`
   * Copy code, press enter, paste code in browser, enter 2FA

+* `git config --global user.email you@youremail.com` - Configure your git identity for your author information
+* `git config --global user.name "Your Name"`

 * `cd ~/code` - or wherever else you keep your code
 * `gh repo clone penson122/git-tutorial`